 While doing some research on prayer, I came across the story of the disciples asking Jesus, “Lord, teach us to pray!”
-Jesus had been praying in front of the disciples, and when he finished, they asked him for help in their prayer life.
+Jesus had been praying to His heavenly Father in front of the disciples, and when he finished, they asked him for help in their prayer life.
 I was intrigued!
 What was it about Jesus’ prayers that caused the disciples to ask Jesus to teach them to pray?

 Teach Us to Pray Scripture

 “One day Jesus was praying in a certain place.
 When he finished, one of his disciples said to him, ‘Lord, teach us to pray’...”
-Luke 11:1a NIV.
+Luke 11:1a.

 The disciples had observed Jesus praying many times.
-They could see that prayer was an important part of his life.
+They could see the importance of prayer in His life.

-They must have noticed something about the way he prayed that was different.
+They must have noticed something about the prayer life of Jesus that was different.
 It made them want to learn how to pray as He did.

 We receive a clue about how Jesus prayed in the previous chapter in Luke.
 We see Jesus was “full of joy through the Holy Spirit” praying “I praise you, Father, Lord of heaven and earth…” Luke 10:21a.

-What a beautiful picture!
-No wonder the disciples wanted to learn to pray as Jesus did!
+What a beautiful picture of the power of prayer!
+No wonder Jesus’ disciples wanted to learn to pray as Jesus did!
 He prayed in a way that was altogether Spirit-filled and new to them.